-Notwithstanding the plain terms of the offense, the defendant advances three arguments for the notion that Section 1512(c)(2) does not reach the conduct alleged in the indictment: (1) that the conduct the defendant committed cannot qualify as conduct that "otherwise obstructs, influences, or impedes" the official proceeding; 2) that Congress's certification of the Electoral College vote is not an "official proceeding" for purposes of 18 U.S.C. § 1512(c)(2); and (3) that the statute is unconstitutionally vague as applied to the defendant, ECF 29:2.
-The defendant's claims lack merit.
+Notwithstanding the plain terms of the offense, the Defendant advances three arguments: (1) that the conduct the Defendant committed cannot qualify as conduct that "otherwise obstructs, influences, or impedes" the official proceeding; 2) that Congress's certification of the Electoral College vote is not an "official proceeding" for purposes of 18 U.S.C. § 1512(c)(2); and (3) that the statute is unconstitutionally vague itself, and as applied to the Defendant, ECF 38 at 2.
+The Defendant's claims lack merit.

-With respect to his challenges, at least 12 district judges of this District, including this Court, have considered, in other cases arising out of the events at the Capitol on January 6, 2021, one or more of the arguments the defendant raises.
+With respect to his challenges, more than 12 district judges of this District have considered, in other cases arising out of the events at the Capitol on January 6, 2021, one or more of the arguments the Defendant raises.
 See, e.g., Bingert, 2022 WL 1659163 at 2 n.3.
-Every district judge to have reached the issue has concluded that Congress's certification of the

-Electoral College is an "official proceeding" within the meaning of 18 U.S.C.
+Every district judge to have reached the issue has concluded that Congress's certification of the Electoral College is an "official proceeding" within the meaning of 18 U.S.C.
 1512(c)(2) and that Section 1512(c)(2) is not unconstitutionally vague.
-In addition, every reported court of appeals decision to have considered the scope of Section 1512(c)(2), and all but one of the judges of this District to have considered the issue in cases involving January 6, 2021, have concluded that Section 1512(c)(2) prohibits obstruction regardless of its connection to documentary or tangible evidence.
-And, in any event, even if a nexus to documentary or tangible evidence were required, the allegations in the Superseding Indictment, which track the statutory language, adequately inform the defendant about the charge against him; nothing more is required.
+In addition, every reported court of appeals decision to have considered the scope of Section 1512(c)(2), and all but one of the judges of this Court to have considered the issue in cases involving January 6, 2021, have concluded that Section 1512(c)(2) prohibits obstruction regardless of its connection to documentary or tangible evidence.
+And, in any event, even if a nexus to documentary or tangible evidence were required, the allegations in the indictment, which track the statutory language, adequately inform the Defendant about the charge against him; nothing more is required.
 See, e.g., United States v.
 Williamson, 903 F.3d 124, 130-131 (D.C.
 Cir.
 2018).